-At the time these financial statements were prepared and audited, the District was aware of two existing circumstances that could significantly affect its financial health in the future:
+At the time these financial statements were prepared and audited, the District was aware of one existing circumstance that could significantly affect its financial health in the future:

-• First and one of the most important factors affecting the budget is our student count.
+· One of the most important factors affecting the budget is our student count.
 The state foundation revenue is determined by multiplying the blended student count by the foundation allowance per pupil.
-The blended count for the 2016-17 fiscal year is 10% and 90% of the February 2016 and October 2016 student counts, respectively.
-The 2016-17 budget was adopted in June 2016, based on an estimated number of students that will be enrolled in September 2016.
-Approximately 80% of the total revenue for the District is from the student foundation allowance.
-We anticipate that the October 2016 student count will be the same amount of students as the previous year.
+The blended count for the 2017-18 fiscal year is 10% and 90% of the February 2017 and October 2017 student counts, respectively.
+The 2017-18 budget was adopted in June 2017, based on an estimated number of students that will be enrolled in September 2017.
+Approximately 75% of the total revenue for the District is from the student foundation allowance.
+We anticipate that the October 2017 student count will fifteen students more than the previous year.
 Under state law, the District cannot assess additional property tax revenue for general operations.
-The student count and related per pupil funding is validated, state law requires the District to amend the budget if actual District resources are not sufficient to fund the original appropriations.
-The second item is Wayne County has an enhancement millage proposal on the November 2016 election ballot.
-If it passes, the District would see a positive impact on the budget of approximately \$1 million or 4% of our revenue.
+The student count could be below the estimates used in creating the 2017-18 budget.
+Once the final student count and related per pupil funding is validated, state law requires the District to amend the budget if actual District resources are not sufficient to fund the original appropriations.